otago/remote-asset-download/readme.md

 A task that downloads accessable files in assets/* from a target server

 Usefull when you want to update assets onto a development environment, without having to do a full file snapshot.
+It's usefull for large websites.

 ![Comparing the two file lists](images/download1.png)
 ![Downloading in progress](images/download2.png)